scalable scientific processors

 - Streamline development and dissemination efforts.

-- Leverage seamless Cloud APIs to stage data & deploy code on ad-hoc clusters.
+- Leverage our Cloud APIs to seamlessly stage data & deploy code on ad-hoc clusters.

 data management federations

 - Enacting sensor measurements to scale within cloud infrastructures.

 - Data management for eScience, designed to support non-for-profit research.

 The Virtual Archives service provides a cloud-based facility for earth sciences data, coupling high bandwidth, large storage and integrated search.
 It builds on Storage-as-a-Service, coupled with user authentication and authorization, simple OpenSearch data discovery interface, query results in ATOM, RDF or KML formats, and data staging via common web protocols.
 Terradue's research & development for Virtual Archives is partially funded by European Commission Framework Programme 7 in the context of the GENESI-DEC, GEOWOW and MED-SUV (Mediterranean Supersites Volcanoes) projects, and by the European Space Agency's SSEP (Supersites Exploitation Platform) contribution to the geohazards communities dealing with interferometry, landslide and change detection (over 50.000 SAR data products), evolved as a flagship application within the Helix Nebula Federated Cloud for science.